-The new year 2018 is coming and we are starting with CSM - Certified ScrumMaster training in Prague on January 25-26, 2018.
+The year 2018 continues with CSM - Certified ScrumMaster training in Prague on February 26-27, 2018.
 Come to join me and to learn more about #ScrumMasterWay concent and start your path to be The Great ScrumMaster.
 A unique experience in one of the nicest city in Europe.
 This class is planned in the Czech language.read more

 Zuzana Šochová, the new generation of female IT representative, was elected to the Board of Directors of Scrum Alliance